Canon People + agents

 canon-codex --cwd /path/to/project --sandbox read-only

-# Workspace-only writes with per-action approvals (default behavior with no flags)
+# Workspace-only writes enforced by the Codex CLI sandbox (default behavior with no flags)

 canon-codex --cwd /path/to/project --sandbox workspace-write